 Product Development Process

 Each OEM begins with a single system.
-How it’s configured and the next steps you take will often determine your success.
-We find it helps to start with the end in mind…
+How the system is configured and the next steps you take will often determine your product development success.
+We find it helps to start with the end in mind …

 By identifying yourself as a potential OEM during that first call, we can begin the journey together.
 Our experience and knowledge are here to guide you along the smoothest path possible to market.
 Along the way, you will see your Ocean Optics OEM team grow with your needs.

-This begins with off-the-shelf components, configured into a system with one of our application experts as your guide.
-Modular components and in-house applications expertise allow you to quickly assess the feasibility of an idea and gather data to build an analytical model.
+Proof of concept begins with off-the-shelf components, configured into a system with one of our application experts as your guide.
+Modular spectroscopy components and in-house applications expertise allow you to quickly assess the feasibility of an idea and gather data to build an analytical model.

-- Most OEM customers use the USB2000+ or USB4000 for high performance-to-cost ratio in a compact footprint
+- Most OEM customers use the USB2000+/USB4000 or Flame spectrometers for high performance-to-cost ratio in a compact footprint

-- Always compare to a reference to minimize system-to-system variability
+- Always compare your setup to a reference to minimize system-to-system variability

 - Know your sample space – test a wide range of samples and under a variety of conditions

-Once the measurement methodology has been developed, we can customize the spectrometer configuration, light source, and sampling optics to optimize system performance, including:
+Once the measurement methodology has been developed, we can customize the spectrometer configuration, light source and sampling optics to optimize system performance for various parameters:

 - Signal to noise